DeltaCircuit/react-media-recorder/README.md

 );
 ```

+#### previewAudioStream

+If you want access to the live audio stream for use in sound visualisations, you can use this _stream_ as your audio source and extract data from it using the [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) and [AnalyzerNode](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode) features of the Web Audio API.
+Some javascript examples of how to do this can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Visualizations_with_Web_Audio_API).

 ## Contributing

 Feel free to submit a PR if you found a bug (I might've missed many! :grinning:) or if you want to enhance it further.